aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/cleanup.md

 ___

-# 7. Clean Up
+# 7. Cleanup

 Congratulations on successfully completing the workshop.
-Time to clean up your environment.
+Now, it is time to clean up your environment.

 ___

-## Clean-up steps
+## Cleanup steps

 1. Delete the Cloudformation stack.
-2. Delete the DMS Task.
+2. Delete the DMS task.
-3. Delete the DMS Instance.
+3. Delete the DMS replication instance.
 4. Delete the DMS end points.